Aashutosh0033/Aashutosh0033/README.md

 - 👋 Hi, I’m @Aashutosh0033
 - 👀 I’m interested in exploring new technologies
-- 🌱 Always a Java and JavaScript learner and an admirer of C++, Python and Golang
+- 🌱 Always a C++ and JavaScript learner and an admirer of all programming languages
 - 💞️ Ready to collaborate on projects related to frontend and backend architectures but flexible & interested to work in any domain.
 - 📫 How to reach me?
 Mail me on: sarodeaashu14@gmail.com